fbpx

 Impact on consumer confidence is profound and long-lasting.
 Once consumers are alerted to the potential risks associated with desiccated coconut, they may start seeking alternative products or brands, resulting in a shift in market preferences.

-Consequently, producers and exporters must not only navigate regulatory hurdles but also actively work to rebuild consumer trust through transparent practices and rigorous quality assurance measures.
+Consequently, producers and exporters not only navigate regulatory hurdles but also actively work to rebuild consumer trust through transparent practices and rigorous quality assurance measures.
 This shift can demand significant time and resources, stressing the importance of effective prevention and control strategies in food safety management.

 Prevention Strategies